eccles/whome/doc/source/macbookPro/README.md

 Unfortunately the wifi did not activate.
 After much googling and encountering many posts on this issue that were confusing:

-- overcomplicated - one very helpful dev had the original OP recompile the kernel to try and solve this.
+- over complicated - one very helpful dev had the original OP recompile the kernel to try and solve this.
 - confusion about which software tools to install and what the actual cause was.

 ## Cause